martinacurrenti/prettyinfont/pages/about.md

 ![](../uploads/ciao-4-.png)

 For the **logo**, I chose something that many of us buy before entering the cinema's room, and that most of the times does not last till the end of the advertising.
 Many like them salty, some like them sweet; but either way, popcorns are a classic and popular element of the **cinematic culture**, one of the elements that we associate with movies in the same way as pink comes to our mind whenever we think about romantic comedies.

+The other reason why I decided to use popcorns is personal.
+One time, at the age of 9, I went to the cinema to watch Breaking Dawn part 2.
+During a certain scene that we all know and gasped at, I was so shocked by what had happened that I choked on a popcorn and almost died on the spot.
+Kinda dramatic, I know, and I am still ashamed of it, but I guess that what doesnt kill you really makes you stronger – and gives you a good idea for your university's assignment almost a decade later.

-Therefore, I fused together the two elements (popcorns+pink) and transformed popcorns into something closer to my topic, using shades of pink for the box, with a light pink "p" (#FFC0F0) rigorously in **Alegreya**.
+Therefore, I fused together the two elements (my dislike for popcorns + my beloved pink) and transformed popcorns into something closer to my topic, using shades of pink for the box, with a light pink "p" (#FFC0F0) rigorously in **Alegreya**.
 The **black lines** around it are used for contrast, to make it stand out next to the blog's title, and are a bit irregular to resemble the effect of someone's drawing.

 ![](../uploads/jfeef.png)